 Our start-up workshop is an ideal way for you the teacher to get going.
 Teachers appreciate the opportunity for face-to-face interaction as we outline the research and the pedagogy behind our approach to reading instruction.
-The workshop is very practical.
-At the end of the day you should walk out feeling very confident about implementing the 5 Bits routine in your classroom the very next day.
+And then , most importantly, comes the practical component.
+At the end of the day teachers walk out feeling very confident about implementing the 5 Bits routine in their classroom the very next day.

-Built into your workshop fee is 12 months access to Stages 1&2 ONLiNE which provides you with all the support you need to become TRULY fluent as a SharpReading teacher of Stages 1&2 - teacher scripts, planning and assessment templates, video modelling of the teaching and suggestions for ongoing PD.
+Built into the workshop fee is 12 months access to Stages 1&2 ONLiNE which provides you with all the support you need to become TRULY fluent as a SharpReading teacher of Stages 1&2 - teacher scripts, planning and assessment templates, video modelling of the teaching and suggestions for ongoing PD.

 WORKSHOP COST: NZ $195+GST (includes 12 months access to Stages 1&2 ONLiNE - value NZ $99+GST)